matthewtognotti/stock-checker-bot/readme.md

 ## 🚀 Further Improvements (In Order)

 - [ ] Fix issue with telegram bot instantiation in while loop. errors if it is outside.
-- [ ] **Use recent versions**: Upgrade the environment to use the most recent version of python and dependencies.
-Use virtual environment.
-- [ ] **Create a `requirements.txt` file** with the latest versions of the dependencies.
 - [ ] Run it on Windows PC 24/7.
 - [ ] **Clean up code and create new repo**: Showcase the project with good comments and documentation.

 - [ ] **Format message to send product link**: Organize the message in a table for better readability. or use Telegram's inline buttons.
 - [ ] **Mutliprocessing**: One process for stock updates, another for adding to cart and buying (BuyProduct class).
 - [ ] **Add Logging**: Implement a logging system to track bot activity, errors, and stock updates.
 - [ ] **Allow user to request updates**: Enable users to send `/update` and receive a table with all in-stock products or a "no products in stock" message.
 - [ ] **Add Error Handling**: Implement robust error handling for login failures, network issues, and Telegram API errors.
 - [ ] **Add Multi-User Support**: Allow multiple Telegram users to receive notifications by managing a list of chat IDs.
-- [ ] Allow to run on AWS Lambda or Google Cloud Functions.
+- [ ] Run on AWS Lambda or Google Cloud Functions.

 ---